somasis/musl-wiki/open-issues.md

 at least once on the mailing list or IRC channel.
 Simple bugs found can usually be fixed right away.

+# Locale limitations

+Locale support is very limited, and barely works.
+Translation of `LC_TIME` is not possible because the key strings for `ABMON_5` and `MON_5` ("May") are identical.
+Custom collation orders (`LC_COLLATE`) are not implemented at all, despite there always having been an intent to support them. `LC_NUMERIC` and `LC_MONETARY` also admit no variation by locale.
+Solving these problems requires a major overhaul, but the main missing prerequisite is involvement from users who want the functionality.

+Building officially recognized locales for musl is also a recognized open problem.
+The bulk of the data should be derived mechanically from the Unicode CLDR where possible, but the CLDR seems to lack certain time format variants corresponding to the ones C/POSIX needs for `nl_langinfo`/`strftime`.
+This probably requires a great deal of manual work to remedy, ideally getting the missing formats added upstream with Unicode.

 # Sanitizer compatibility

 The upstream GCC and LLVM sanitizer library-side implementations rely